 Like snowshoeing the day before, cross-country skiing was a workout.
 Especially for Flint and I who seemed to cover twice as much ground.
 AND we weren’t on skis.
 Our guide stopped for breaks to teach us winter survival skills, and while she stopped to identify plants, I kept the squirrels and chipmunks at bay.
 I also futilely chased a rabbit—an attempt that solicited quite a few laughs from my two-legged companions.

 Tuesday 4 p.m.

 I’m not even jealous she got a massage and I didn’t.
-Tied up outside Granite Spa, I could mingle with the guests coming and going from Granite Lodge.
+Tied up outside The Spa at Rock Creek, I could mingle with the guests coming and going from Granite Lodge.
 Some stopped to rub my belly, others bent down to take selfies.
 I tried to remember to hide my underbite, but I was so flattered with all the attention I’m sure it can be found on Instagram.